ashutoshjha88/mavrick/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Ashutosh Kumar at ashutosh.sce@hotmail.com.
+If you discover a security vulnerability within, please send an e-mail to Ashutosh Kumar at ashutosh.sce@hotmail.com.
 All security vulnerabilities will be promptly addressed.

 ### License

-Free to use without abusing us, We will be not responsible in any ways for the consequence after using it.
+Free to use/abuse, Anyway We will be not responsible for the consequence after using it.